V/Line VLocity: Design evolution

 By late 2017, design work had begun on modifications to the interior for units 3VR76-3VR79.

 Many of the changes were required for improved compliance with the Disability Discrimination Act.
 For the later order of 3VL80 and above, more significant alterations to the crash protection in the driver's cabin were introduced.

 In October 2018, the state government announced that a new interior layout would be introduced on units 3VR76-3VR79 and 3VL80-3VL88 with 14 extra seats per three-carriage set, at the expense of removing a toilet and bike storage rack from each set.
 Cycling lobby groups criticised the new layout, but the government argued that the sets would be restricted to short-distance routes where the additional capacity would be valuable.

 The first of the updated type entered service in August 2019.

-The current VLocity fleet is restricted to a maximum 3 carriage length due to the size of the various maintenance facilities for them around the state.
-Extending them to 4, 5 or 6 carriage fixed sets, although technically possible to do, would be difficult to maintain without splitting longer fixed sets into shorter lengths so they could fit on things like whole of train lifting hoists.
+The current VLocity fleet is restricted to a maximum 3-carriage length due to the cqpacity of the various maintenance facilities for them around the state.
+Extending them to 4-, 5- or 6-carriage fixed sets, although technically possible, would be difficult to maintain without splitting longer fixed sets so they could fit on things such as whole-of-train lifting hoists.